-Any regular full-time or part-time faculty member in the School of Medicine is allowed to submit research proposals to external research sponsors on which he/she is listed as the Principal Investigator (PI), with the prior approval of the Department Chair, Dean's Office, and University.
+Any regular full-time or part-time faculty member in the School of Medicine is allowed to submit research proposals to external research sponsors on which he/she is listed as the Principal Investigator (PI).
 Regular faculty includes the following ranks on all tracks: Associate, Senior Associate, Instructor, Assistant Professor, Associate Professor, and Professor.
 All research proposals will be submitted through the Department, School, and University in accordance with School and University policies and procedures.

 Faculty members who have active research portfolios and are retiring with emeritus status may be eligible to continue their research in the School of Medicine as PIs.
 The faculty member and Department Chair will agree upon the terms under which the research will be allowed to continue, with the prior written approval of the Department Chair and Dean's Office.

 Usually Emory temporary and visiting faculty, staff members, and trainees, including but not limited to undergraduate and graduate students, professional students, residents, and postdoctoral fellows, will not be eligible to submit research proposals to external sponsors on which they are listed as PIs or serve as PI on internally funded research projects.